Home › Blog › 15 Gantt Chart Examples for Project Management

-Let’s accept this one simple truth – you can have mixed opinions about Gantt charts, but you can’t deny they make tracking project progress easier.
-But did you know that the use cases of these charts expand to multiple departments and not just project management?
+Gantt Chart make tracking project progress much easier.
+But did you know that the use cases of these Gantt Chart Examples expand to multiple departments and not just project management?

-You’d be surprised to know that we’ve got more than a dozen Gantt chart examples that can be applied in real life.
+You’d be surprised to know that I’ve got more than a dozen practical examples of these charts that can be applied in real life.
 Already curious?

 What Is a Gantt Chart?

-You can use different colors to show the priority, status, or category of each task.
-A Gantt chart can be created using various software tools, such as Microsoft Excel, Google Sheets, or dedicated project management software like ProProfs Project
+You can use different colors to show each task’s priority, status, or category.
+You can create a Gantt chart using dedicated project management software like ProProfs Project.

 Watch: What Is Gantt Chart & Why Is It Important?